Welcome to WorkForce Funding at Bellingham Technical College.

 Drop-in to the Student Financial Resources office in the College Services building (CS 101) Thursday's from 10:00am - 12:00pm.

-If you need to re-train to learn new skills or update your skill set to qualify for in-demand jobs that lead to self-sufficient wages, then this program may be for you.
-Eligible students/claimants may qualify for 1-quarter of financial support through this state-funded grant.
+If you need to update your skill set or learn new, in-demand skills that lead to in-demand jobs, this grant may be for you.

-Receive or are eligible for unemployment benefits in the last 4 years OR
+Currently receive or are eligible for, or had unemployment benefits in the last 4 years, OR

-Have exhausted unemployment benefits within the last 4 years OR
+Exhausted unemployment benefits in the last 4 years, OR

-Have been discharged from the Armed Forces within the last 4 years OR
+Were discharged from the Armed Forces in the last 4 years, OR

-Active duty who received separation papers from the military OR
+Active duty with separation papers from the military, OR

 Qualify as a displaced homemaker: